-Well-Ahead will accept support applications from October 1 through March 31, ten of the 30 available Louisiana Conrad 30/J-1 Visa Waiver Program slots will be open to sub-specialists and specialists.
+Well-Ahead will accept support applications from October 1 through March 31.
+Ten of the 30 available Louisiana Conrad 30/J-1 Visa Waiver Program slots will be open to sub-specialists and specialists and up to three slots will be open to forensic pathologists.
 If slots have not been filled as of January 1, the remaining slots for that J-1 year will be open to all positions (specialist or primary care) on a first-come, first-served basis.

 Note: Be sure to include on the envelope the address exactly as it appears below.